satori-com/tcpkali/doc/tcpkali.man.md

 -r, --message-rate *Rate*
 :   Messages per second to send in a connection. tcpkali attempts to preserve
     message boundaries.
-This setting is mutually incompatible with **--channel-bandwidth-upstream** option, because they control
+This setting is mutually incompatible with the **--channel-bandwidth-upstream** option, because they both control
-    the same thing.
+    the message sending rate.

 ### Traffic content expressions